Sinema leaving Democratic Party, will register as independent

 The announcement from Sinema comes just days after Democrats solidified a 51-49 majority in the upper chamber with Sen. Raphael Warnock’s win in Georgia.

-Sinema declined to say whether she will caucus with Democrats like independent Sens.
+Sinema declined to say that she will caucus with Democrats like independent Sens.
 Bernie Sanders (Vt.) and Angus King (Maine), but the Arizona senator said she plans to continue in her committee assignments.

 “When I come to work each day, it’ll be the same,” Sinema said.
 “I’m going to still come to work and hopefully serve on the same committees I’ve been serving on and continue to work well with my colleagues at both political parties.”